eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

 - academic publications relevant to the problem,
 - links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
 - references to conversations you might have had related to this project with anyone from the EOS Network Foundation,
 - previous interface iterations, such as mock-ups and wireframes.
+The EOS Chatbot [MVP](https://docs.google.com/document/d/1BuFhTabU1u_KB38QNFSu8kcAki5TxItsg0SXD1WY_yo/edit?usp=sharing)

 ## Development Roadmap